jeanamarante/catena/README.md

 ### Description

 catena is a wrapper library that facilites the use of prototypes and forces coding conventions that facilitate the maintainance of big projects.
-It is recommended that you only use catena in native apps or websites that will run in a modern browser.
+It is recommended that you only use catena in apps that will run in a modern browser.

 &nbsp;